rloerke/Project-Networking/README.md

 FakeTraffic Client and Server will send arbitrary messages to each other.
 The ARPSpoofing file should perform the actual attack.
 The hope is that I will know if the attack is working if I capture packets containing the messages written in the FakeTraffic files.

-## Sniflog 1 and 2
+## Logs
-Sniflog 1 and 2 are the traces captured during the Ettercap MITM attack.
+Sniflog 1,2, and 3 are the traces captured during the Ettercap MITM attack.
+Log3,4,5 are tshark captures at various points in the project.
+-log.txt files are console logs of all three hosts involved during an execution of the attack.